erebelo/spring-neo4j-demo/README.md

 - Spring Boot 3.x.x
 - Apache Maven 3.8.6

+## Libraries

+- [spring-common-parent](https://github.com/erebelo/spring-common-parent): Manages the Spring Boot version and provide common configurations for plugins and formatting.

 ## Configuring Maven for GitHub Dependencies

 To pull the `spring-common-parent` dependency, follow these steps: